Enter (Within Temptation album): Style

 The album's style "sits between gothic metal and doom" and is very instrumental compared to the band's later works.
 Many of the songs have longer instrumental sections and fewer lyrics.
 On several songs Westerholt provides growling (in contrast to later albums on which it is rarely used).
 The lyrics focus on darkness, ghosts, and wars instead of the more common fantasy, love, and nature-centred lyrics found on later albums.

-Future of the album
+Release

 Although it didn't enter the Dutch albums chart in its release year, Enter eventually rose to No. 32 in 2002, after the great success of the song "Ice Queen".
 The album, along with The Dance were re-released in the US on 18 September 2007 by the label Season of Mist.
 After the great reception of later albums and the Hydra World Tour, Nuclear Blast decided to release a together re-issue of both Enter and The Dance on 10 November 2014, in order to give the new listeners access to the band's early material.
 By the end of 2018, the band released the album for the first time on vinyl format.
 It then entered the Dutch Vinyl Charts on number 6.

-Live history

-Songs from Enter were played live during Within Temptation's shows between 1997 and 1998.
-After that, only "Restless", "Enter" and "Deep Within" were played regularly during the Mother Earth Tour.

-As of 2004, songs from the album Enter are not performed regularly anymore by Within Temptation.
-The title track and "Candles" were performed at the major concert at the Java Island in Amsterdam during The Silent Force Tour.
-"Enter" was last played at London in 2005, but "Candles" was played a few times in 2006 and at the Sportpaleis in Antwerp on 9 May 2012, during the 15-year anniversary concert "Elements"; the concert was released in November 2014 as part of the Blu-Ray/CD set called Let Us Burn – Elements & Hydra Live in Concert.

-The only single from the album, "Restless", was performed again a few times during The Heart of Everything World Tour in 2007, being performed at shows in Germany, the Netherlands and the UK throughout October and November, and also the 2007 Fanclub Day in July.
-It was played once in Brazil in 2008 and then on the band's Sanctuary Theater Tour in 2012.
-At the eleventh version of the Metal Female Voices Fest, in October 2013, former Within Temptation member Martijn Westerholt, nowadays with Delain, played the song live with Sharon den Adel as a guest vocalist.

 Track listing

+The 2022 Limited Numbered Edition also includes the EP The Dance in its entirety before "Restless (classical version)".